Duff McKagan: 2010–present: Kings of Chaos, his book, Walking Papers, return to Guns N' Roses, Tenderness and Max Creeps

 In April 2022 various famous artists, like Slash, Billie Joe Armstrong, Henry Rollins, and McKagan himself, publicly bemoaned the breakup of a mysterious legendary Seattle band called Max Creeps.
 In the following weeks, it turned out to be a guerilla marketing campaign for a new project, involving McKagan and Fastbacks singer Kurt Bloch, but so far this hasn't been officially confirmed.
 Max Creeps released two singles, "The Internet Killed Me" and "Hung, Drawn and Quartered".
 On May 13 Max Creeps released their 'second' album "Nein" on Velocity Records, though no evidence exists that there ever was a first album.

+In December 2025, McKagan, Slash, Andrew Watt, and Chad Smith performed under the band name The Dirty Bats.
+They were joined onstage by Bruno Mars, Brandi Carlile, Anthony Kiedis, Yungblud, and Eddie Vedder.